- Automated Trash Collection

 - Items Not Collected

-Automated Collection involves the use of a truck with an automated, mechanical arm to lift a specially-designed container from the curbside, dump it contents into the truck, and return the cart to the curbside.
-The system requires only 1 person to operate, as the driver controls everything from the cab.
-In contrast, the traditional collection system used by the Township required 2 laborers and a driver to collect the trash.
+Automated Collection involves the use of a truck with an automated, mechanical arm to lift a specially designed container from the curbside, dump it contents into the truck, and return the cart to the curbside.
+The system requires only one person to operate, as the driver controls everything from inside the cab.
+In contrast, the traditional collection system used by the Township required at least two laborers and a driver to collect the trash.
 Automated Collection, results in a much more efficient, less labor intensive, and safer procedure for collection of trash.
-Automated Collection was one system implemented in order to save taxpayers money.
+Automated Collection was implemented in order to save taxpayers money.

 Cart, Care and Usage